Andrew Erdos (American), Ascendance. Laser cut mirrors and video projections.

 ABOUT THE EXHIBITION

-“The perception of time by humans and the experience of light in space have a predominant importance in my sculptures and installations, which investigate the complex relationship between humankind and its environment.
-I seek to explore the inherent conflict of an expanding industrialization and to open a space in which there is no boundary between nature, art and magic.” – Andrew Erdos, Artist
+“The perception of time by humans and the experience of light in space have a predominant importance in my sculptures and installations.
+I seek to explore the inherent conflict of an expanding industrialization in the natural world and to open a space in which there is no boundary between nature, art and magic.” – Andrew Erdos

 ABOUT THE ARTIST

-Andrew Erdos is a Brooklyn-based multi-media artist whose work has been exhibited both nationally and internationally.
-His work can be found in the permanent collections of the New Britain Museum of American Art; Toledo Museum of Art; Knoxville Museum of Art; Corning Museum of Glass; 21c Museum Hotel Durham, Chazen Museum of Art in Madison, and permanently installed in the city of Sharm El Sheikh, Egypt.
+Andrew Erdos is an internationally exhibiting new media artist and sculptor based in Brooklyn NY.
+His work can be found in the permanent collections of the New Britain Museum of American Art; Toledo Museum of Art; Knoxville Museum of Art; Corning Museum of Glass; 21c Museum Durham, Chazen Museum of Art, and the Reviving Humanity Memorial in Sharm El Sheikh, Egypt.